paytonmurdock/gldpyxis/README.md

 Copyright © 2026 [Payton Murdock].
 All rights reserved.
 This software and its source code are proprietary.
-No license is granted redistribution or modification of this project in any form.
+No license is granted for redistribution or modification of this project in any form.

 YouTube: https://www.youtube.com/@paytonmurdockofficial
 Payton Murdock Official™